-Recently, Donald Trump, President of the United States, suggested that the noise from windmills causes cancer.
+Does the noise from windmills causes cancer?
+Do coffee enemas cure cancer?
+With so many unfounded claims about what causes, prevents, and cures cancer, it can be confusing to figure out what’s actually true.
 Here at CTOAM, we believe in giving you all the information you need to make educated choices about cancer prevention and cancer care.
 So here are some simple tips to help you separate fact from fiction!

 1. Think Critically

 When you come across a claim about cancer, the first thing to do is to think critically about it.
 This means using your common sense and rational brain to figure out if it seems reasonable or not.
 For starters, just ask some basic questions about the claim and the person (or organization) behind it.
-For example, when President Trump flippantly mentions that windmill noise causes cancer, you might want to ask yourself…
+For example, if someone mentions to you that windmill noise causes cancer, you might want to ask yourself…

 → Have you ever heard of windmills causing cancer before?